BreimerR/IconConverter/ReadMe.md

     1. Are hell apparently my multi threading skills are next to null or Compose is just a bit hard still, I plead the latter

+## Workarounds
+1. Be patient
+2. Close and restart
+3. Shut down your whole pc.
+Disconnect the from power.
+Shutdown mains and turn everything off it's over

 ## Features

 1. [x] Svg to Compose